 Encourage cycling say health experts because inactivity is as “dangerous as smoking”

-- Posted in: Blog, Localism, boroughs, one-ways, permeability
+- Posted in: News and blogs, Localism, boroughs, one-ways, permeability

 - Tagged with: health, NICE, schools, go dutch, walking, netherlands, highways, NHS, denmark

 National and local governments should encourage improved public health by making walking and cycling more attractive to everyone, as has been done on the Continent, according a new report by the National Institute for Health Clinical Excellence (NICE).

 The 126-page report warns that inactive lifestyles and obesity carry hidden dangers as damaging as those from smoking, with increased risks of heart disease, stroke and type 2 diabetes.